Abdul-Majeed2006/intro_to_pygame/01_Basics/lesson.md

 ## 🎯 The Definition of Mastery
 You have mastered this concept when you can describe exactly what happens in the 1/60th of a second between frames and can explain why "Double Buffering" is necessary for clean visuals.

+## 🔋 What this unlocks next
+This foundation allows you to move into **Interactive Physics**.
+Once you can control time, you can start controlling movement.

 ---

 ## 🛠️ Action: Mini-Exercise